zbrose/birds-on-a-wire/README.md

   - getting musical notation to display correctly and in order of key stroke

 ## Stretch Goals Completed
-  - Create more than one level
+  - Created more than one level
-  - Create a landing page
+  - Created a landing page
-  - animate birds and notes more fully
+  - animated birds and notes more fully
   - have animated bird celebration if user wins
   - secret-menu item keyboard controls at QWERT